dagolub/translator/README.md

 Basically if you see in GitHub actions you can find deploy to my own server.

-My server available at translator.fastapi.xyz
+My server available at https://translator.fastapi.xyz

 Login and password to get api key is admin@admin.com and password: admin